 The argument can certainly be made that a straight line is not exactly the correct shape for the development curve.
 A straight line reflects fetal length, but others might consider its surface area (which varies as the square of length) or even its weight (cube of length) to be more appropriate guides.
 A possible improvement over a straight line has been plotted here (right).
 This more closely reflects the developing child's area/weight (instead of its length) as a gauge for its "humanity" - thus flattening the bottom end of the curve.
 It also takes into account the fact that the child is considered "full term" (or nearly so) for some time prior to birth - flattening out the top of the curve as well.
 This "smoothed out" curve may be closer to the truth; unfortunately, it also complicates the math somewhat.
 (The improved mathematical function might be something like: 100%_humanity * SIN2(pi/2 * time_since_conception / gestation_period) .)

 All of this would need to be considered by those legislators who might eventually have to make the laws, and they would certainly also be encouraged to consider the advice of scientists, doctors, theologians, various organizations, and any voters who believed they had a stake in this matter.
-I doubt that either side will be willing to abandon their convictions in favor of a "middle" position such as has been described here, but it is at least obvious that the pro-"choice" advocates have staked out a logically indefensible position (even from a materialistic view).
-Pro-"life" advocates might do well to take advantage of this fact.
-It is also obvious that even this "middle" position would carry penalties severe enough to cause some major changes in how society handles abortions.
-Pro-"life" advocates would do well to consider this fact as well.
+I doubt that either side will be willing to abandon their convictions in favor of a "middle" position such as has been described here, but it is at least obvious that the pro-"choice" advocates have staked out a logically-inconsistent position (at least from a materialistic point of view).
+Pro-"choice" advocates might do well to bring their position closer to this middle position, to eliminate the supernatural-styled quantum leap from their arguments.
+Pro-"life" advocates might also do well to support this position, since it focuses on the inconsistency in their opposition's position, instead of presenting their own position as a religious exception.
+They might also do well to take note that this middle position would still carry penalties which would be severe enough to cause some major changes in how society handles abortions.